 Photo by Alex Dumitru

-Winner of both the Gordon Armstrong (Holy Mo) and Sydney Risk (Cariboo Magi) playwriting awards, Frangione is considered one of BC's most promising writers.
+She is the winner of both the Gordon Armstrong (Holy Mo) and Sydney Risk (Cariboo Magi) playwriting awards.
 Critic Colin Thomas called Espresso "one of the best scripts ever produced by a Vancouver playwright."
-She is also a Jessie Richardson Awards -nominated actor, and was artist in residence with Vancouver's Ruby Slippers company in 2003.
+She is also a Jessie Richardson Awards-nominated actor.